imprint

 Name: LOGIN_INFO

-Purpose: This cookie stores information about your login data.
+Purpose: This cookie isused to store information about your login data.

 Expiry date: after 2 years